Help Tell City Council: Pass the PRTner Pass for City Employees!

 Image Description: A group of advocates stands with Pittsburgh City Councilmembers inside council chambers.
 They smile and hold Transit for All PA! and Week Without Driving PGH signs, as well as a large proclamation bearing the City seal.

-This is a huge deal, enabling hundreds of municipal workers to be given free transit passes as an employment benefit, and making the City of Pittsburgh a leader in modeling the benefits of the program for other regional employers and institutions.
-Mayor Ed Gainey and City Councilwoman Barb Warwick deserve major kudos for their tireless efforts in advocating for this program!
+This year, the Pittsburgh City budget is proposing for the first time to include funding for the purchase of transit passes of all downtown City employees through Pittsburgh Regional Transit’s PRTner pass.
+This would be a huge deal, enabling 750 municipal workers to be given free transit passes as an employment benefit, and making the City of Pittsburgh a leader in modeling the benefits of the program for other regional employers and institutions.

-Send a letter to your City Councilmember to show your support for this program and to ensure that this benefit is preserved and solidified in this year’s budget vote in December, 2025!
+Send a letter to your City Councilmember to show your support for free transit passes for workers, and to ensure that our victory is secured in this year’s Council budget vote!

 What is the PRTner Pass?